Secure Email for SMEs: What You Need to Know (Ultimate Guide)

 1) Threat Actors

-These are people who intentionally use technology for malicious activities online.
+These individuals exploit technology to conduct malicious activities online.

-These can include intercepting messages in transit, hacking accounts with weak passwords to access an inbox, and sending fraudulent messages with false web links (phishing).
+Threat actors may intercept messages during transmission, hack accounts with weak passwords to access inboxes, or send fraudulent messages with deceptive links (phishing).

 2) Your Employees

-A 2022 data breach report reveals 82% of breaches involve the ‘human element’, meaning they could have been prevented if not for human error or intervention.
+A 2022 data breach report indicates that 82% of breaches involve the ‘human element’, suggesting many could be prevented by reducing human error.

 As An SME, Why Should You Care?

-43% of cyberattacks are aimed at small or medium sized businesses, with only 14% adequately prepared to defend themselves.
+43% of cyberattacks target small or medium-sized businesses, yet only 14% are prepared to defend themselves effectively.

-The average cost of a breach has increased by 12.7% in the past two years.
-It’s been said that 60% of small businesses close within six months of a hack, unable to spring back like their larger counterparts.
+The average cost of a breach has risen by 12.7% in recent years.
+Alarmingly, 60% of small businesses shut down within six months of a hack, unable to recover like their larger counterparts.

 How To Secure Your Emails